whowechina/iidx_pico/README.md

   <img src="doc/pogopin.jpg" width="300px">

 ### Step 1 - Buy
+* Keyboard PCB
+  Just go [JLC](https://jlcpcb.com/) and make the order.
+Leave everything default, except the board thickness is **1.2mm**, it's very important!
+* Turntable PCB
+  It's an optional one.
+It makes the wiring and soldering inside the turntable a litter easier.
+* Acrylic disc
+  Choose the dxf file according to your disc size and find a vendor to cut the 4mm black acrylic.

 Documentation still in progress, come later...

 ### Step 2 - 3D Print
 #### Keyboard
-* PCB bottom
+* PCB bottom (pcb_bottom.stl)
   FDM, PLA/PETG transparent, 0.2mm layer, 4 walls.
-* PCB top (dual color if you have Bambu Lab's machine and equipped with AMS) FDM, PLA transparent, 0.2mm layer, 4 walls.
+* PCB top (pcb_top.stl)
+  FDM, PLA transparent, 0.2mm layer, 4 walls.
   If you have Bambu Lab's AMS system, use PLA black/gray for 3.0mm+ layers.

 #### Turntable
-For following prints, make sure the "Seam Position" is set to "Random" in your slicer.
+For following prints, FDM, PLA, 0.4 nozzle, 0.16-0.2mm layer, 4 walls.
+And very important: "Seam Position" should be set to "**Random**" in your slicer.
+These are all printed with
-* Base, choose one of the 150, 170 or 180, based on your choice of disc size.
+* Base (TT_base_xxx.stl), choose one of the 150, 170 or 180, based on your choice of disc size, 20-60% fill.
-  FDM, PLA, 0.16-0.2mm layer.
-* Bearing seat
+* Bearing seat (bearing_seat_6804.stl), 20-60% fill.
-  FDM, PLA, 0.16-0.2mm layer.
-* Flange for disc
+* Flange for disc (TTshaft_6804.stl), 60% fill.
-  FDM, PLA, 0.16-0.2mm layer.

 #### Button keycaps
   SLA (resin), regular white, 0.05mm layer.